SvenRosvall/VLCB-Arduino/docs/VLCB4in4out_README.md

 ### Event Variables

 Event Variable 1 (EV1) identifies a consumed only event if its value is zero.
+A value of 255 identifies the event as a request for Start-of-Day reporting, i.e. send an event for each input to update control panels etc, of the current state.
-A non-zero value will identify the source (in this case switch) for a produced event.
+A value of 1 to 4 will identify the source (in this case switch) for a produced event.

 ### Consumed Events